rockymadden/stringmetric/readme.md

 WeightedLevenshteinMetric(10, 0.1, 1).compare("hosp", "hospital") // 0.4
 WeightedLevenshteinMetric(10, 0.1, 1).compare("hospital", "hosp") // 40
 ```
-<sup>(Note you must specify the weight of each operation.
+<sup>Note you must specify the weight of each operation.
 Delete, insert, and then substitute.
-Note that while a double is returned, it can be outside the range of 0 to 1, based upon the weights used.)</sup>
+Note that while a double is returned, it can be outside the range of 0 to 1, based upon the weights used.</sup>

 ---

 ## Phonetic package
 Useful for indexing by word pronunciation and performing sounds-like comparisons.
 All metrics return a boolean value indicating if the two strings sound the same, per the algorithm used.
 All metrics have an algorithm counterpart which provide the means to perform indexing by word pronunciation.

+---

 __Metaphone Metric:__
 ```scala